Horse Riding - Snaefellsnes Package - 6 days / 6 nights - IH97

 Note: Knee-high rubber boots are recommended for the beach ride!

-Included: Airport transfer if you participate in the tour program as described.
-Accommodation in Reykjavík before and after the riding tour, includes breakfast only, not lunch and dinner.
-Traditional Icelandic stew is served on the arrival day.
+Included: Accommodation in Stóri Kálfalækur, includes breakfast only, not lunch and dinner.
 During the ride full board is provided.
 Our menu consists of a large breakfast and traditional Icelandic meals (fish or lamb).
 Vegetarian meals are available if requested in advance.
 All riders make their own packed lunch from the breakfast table.
 Rain wear, saddle bag, riding helmet and sleeping bag with a sheet.

 Not included: Individual travel insurance is not included in the tour price.
 We encourage clients to obtain relevant travel insurance before visiting Iceland.
 Flights to and from Iceland are not included.